xflr6/concepts/docs/advanced.rst

 Modification
 ------------

-Context objects are **immutable**.
-However, iterative assembling, modification, and combination of contexts is supported by using ``Definition`` objects.
-They can be edited and then given to ``Concept`` to construct a new context object:
+:class:`.Context` objects are **immutable**.
+However, iterative assembling, modification, and combination of contexts is supported by using :class:`.Definition` objects.
+They can be edited and then given to :class:`.Context` to construct a new context object:

 .. code:: python